 Final Word

 The National Palace of Mafra had mesmerized us with its architectural brilliance and grandeur.
 It provided us with a glimpse of the lives of the royals and friars.
 The Baroque sculptures, paintings and artwork impressed us beyond doubt, not to forget the library with its massive collection of books.
 The Basilica is a fitting tribute to Italian Baroque architecture, offering a glance into the religious fervour of a bygone era.
-We suggest you plan a trip to Mafra when in Lisbon; you won’t be disappointed.
+Plan a trip to Mafra when in Lisbon; you won’t be disappointed.

 GETTING THERE